Connectors & Add-Ons

 Regulations & Standards

-The Regulations & Standards subject area provides a framework that allows organizations to capture and categorize regulatory provisions that require organizational adherence, and form the blueprint for eventual external regulatory audits.
+The Regulations and Standards subject area provides a framework that allows organizations to capture and categorize regulatory provisions that require organizational adherence, and form the blueprint for eventual external regulatory audits.
 This subject area streamlines the process of managing programs and processes that, through reporting, ensure compliance with industry standards, government regulations, and corporate policies.
 Once defined, this regulatory content can be scoped for regulatory assessments using ProcessUnity’s ERM solution.

 Risk Register / Controls Library